hhihn/tf-best-practices-skill/README.md

 *   **Numerical Debugging Protocols:** Derived from expert guides on using **TensorBoard Debugger V2** and `tf.debugging` utilities to trace the root causes of numerical instability.
 *   **MLOps & Experiment Tracking:** Integrated best practices from the **TensorFlow Model Garden** and industry-leading tools for logging hyperparameters and model lineage.
 *   **Reproducibility Studies:** Established the rigorous requirements for **deterministic execution** and global seeding across Python, NumPy, and TensorFlow.

-Would you like me to create a set of flashcards to help you memorize these best practices for your own development work?